urbit/docs/tutorials/hoon/the-subject-and-its-legs.md

 ## Limbs of the Subject

 The subject is a noun, just like any other piece of Hoon data.
-In the last lesson we discussed how any noun can be understood as a binary tree.
+In Lesson 1.2 we discussed how any noun can be understood as a binary tree.
 E.g., `[[4 5] [6 [14 15]]]`:

 ```
      [[4 5] [6 [14 15]]]